 In an interview with the website Something Else! in 2012, Toto keyboardist David Paich spoke about Porcaro’s condition at the time.
 “He’s been going downhill for the last three years here, because it’s a very slow, degenerative process.
 But, again, Mike mentally is fantastic and if you talk to him, his spirits are up and he’s great and like the old Mike Porcaro, except that he’s disabled, he’s in a wheelchair and can’t move; can’t walk and can’t play which is a heartbreaking drag.”

-Mike Porcaro was 59 years 9 months 14 days old when he died of the disease on 15 March 2015.
+Mike Porcaro was 59 years 9 months 14 days old when he died of complications of ALS on March 15, 2015.